 Students who are unable to continue enrollment or complete required instructional modules or clerkships due to illness, maternity leave of absence, hardship, or special circumstances must immediately contact the Office of Student Affairs of the College of Medicine.
-A student requesting a leave of absence must submit a Leave of Absence Request Form (Appendix A), outlining the reasons for the request and timetable for return, to the Associate Dean for Students.
+A student requesting a leave of absence must submit a Leave of Absence Request Form (found on www.med.ucf.edu/gps), outlining the reasons for the request and timetable for return, to the Associate Dean for Students.